 Susan Calder grew up in Montreal and moved to Calgary in 1996.
-She is the author of three novels: Deadly Fall (TouchWood Editions, 2011) and Ten Days in Summer (BWL, 2017), books 1 & 2 of her Paula Savard mystery series set in Calgary, and a standalone To Catch a Fox (BWL, 2019), about a Calgary woman recovering from a psychotic break who travels to California to search for answers.
+She is the author of four novels: A Deadly Fall, 2nd edition (BWL, 2019), Ten Days in Summer (BWL, 2017) and Winter’s Rage (BWL, 2021) books 1, 2 & 3 of the Paula Savard mystery series set in Calgary, and a standalone literary/suspense To Catch a Fox (BWL, 2019).

 Susan has also published short stories, poems, and articles.
-Her short story, “When a Warm Wind Blows off the Mountains,” was turned into an art book and is part of the Print(ed) Word permanent display in the new Calgary downtown library.
-Susan has a degree in Urban Studies from Concordia University, worked as an insurance claims examiner, and honed her writing skills at the Banff Centre for the Arts, The Sage Hill Writing Experience and Booming Ground.
+Her short story, “When a Warm Wind Blows off the Mountains,” was turned into an art book and is part of the Print(ed) Word permanent display in the Calgary downtown library.
+Susan has a degree in Urban Studies from Concordia University and worked as an insurance claims examiner.
+She honed her writing skills at the Banff Centre for the Arts, The Sage Hill Writing Experience and Booming Ground.
 At Mystery Writers’ INK and the Calgary Citizens’ Police Academy, she learned about crime, police work, guns, poisons and assorted ghoulish matters useful to mystery writing.

-She teaches writing courses and workshops at the Alexandra Writers’ Centre Society and serves on the board of Calgary’s annual When Words Collide Festival for Readers and Writers as liaison with the Writers Guild of Alberta.
+She has taught writing courses and workshops at the Alexandra Writers’ Centre Society, served on the board of Calgary’s annual When Words Collide Festival for Readers and Writers, and participated in numerous panels, presentations and literary readings.
 In her non-writing time, Susan enjoys traveling and hiking.

 BWL Author Page: http://bookswelove.net/authors/calder-susan-mystery/

 “Gentrifying Gina,” chapbook, Loft on Eighth, 2019, short story 12 pages.